|

 the cage should be stainless steel or should be covered with non

 toxic paints or sealants.
-Cages should not be purchased if they do
+Cages should not be purchased if they

-your budgie can become ill and die.
+consumed your budgie can become ill and die.

 The space